luisdecker/X510UR-Hackintosh/README.md

 #### Graphics
 Only intel integrated HD620 shared memory graphics are avaible.
 The 930MX is explicitly deactivated.

+#### Pointing device
+You may need a usb mouse to install the hack, as touchpad wont work until later on.

 ## EFI
 The EFI folder I use to boot my Hack.
 Have fixes that I found in a lot of places, thanks to the original authors of every kext, DSDT patch and config.plist present.